 Internal Control Component/Principle Audit Objective 1 Operating Effectively?
 Audit Objective 2 Operating Effectively?
 Audit Objective 3 Audit Objective 4 Operating Effectively?
 Control Environment Component - Foundation that provides processes and structure to help an entity set expectations and achieve its objectives.
-1. The oversight and management should demon a commitment integrity and ethical values. ent strate to 2.
-The oversight should oversed entity's internaciontrol system e the NO 4 YES NO 3.
-Management should establis organizational structure, assig responsibility, delegate author gn and to achieve the entity's objectives.
+1. The oversight body and management should demonstrate a commitment to integrity and ethical values.
+2. The oversight body should oversee the entity's internal control system. &gt; NO 4 NO > NO 3.
+Management should establish an organizational structure, assign responsibility, and delegate authority to achieve the entity's objectives.
 4. Management should demonstrate a commitment to recruit, develop, and retain competent individuals.
-5. Management should evaluate performance and hold individuals accountable for their internal control responsibilities. nent Compone ks facing the e process of idea ntifying, analyz zing, and 6.
+5. Management should evaluate performance and hold individuals accountable for their internal control responsibilities. nent Compone ks facing the e ent - Dynamic entity. process of idea ntifying, analy zing, and 6.
 Management should define objectives clearly to enable the identification of risks and define risk tolerances.
 7. Management should identify, analyze, and respond to risks related to achieving the defined objectives.
 8. Management should consider the potential for fraud when identifying, analyzing, and responding to risks.
 9. Management should identify, analyze, and respond to significant changes that could impact the internal control system.